McEarl/naproche/README.md

 ### Command Line Interface

+**Note:** The command line interface is only supported on Linux and macOS.

 Set the environment variables listed in the first column of the below table to the output of the commands listed in its second column.